 Multiple-choice questions (MCQs) are one of the most popular research tools for surveys and questionnaires.
-They help researchers collect clear and structured data on whatever they want to achieve.
+They help researchers collect clear, structured data for a specific goal.
 Insights specialists can use them to understand customer preferences, measure knowledge, or analyze market trends.

-Selecting the right type of multiple-choice questions can save both researchers and marketers time and, by saving survey participants time as well, boost response rates.
+Selecting the right type of multiple-choice questions can make surveys less time-consuming for researchers, marketers, and, crucially, survey participants, helping to boost response rates.

-In this article, we look at the basics of multiple-choice questions, show you different format examples, and finalize our overview with a ready-to-use list for your research.
+In this article, we look at the basics of multiple-choice questions, showing different format examples and multiple choice options, and finishing with a ready-to-use list for your research.
 By the end of this guide, you’ll know how to design multiple-choice questions that yield meaningful, actionable data.

-A multiple-choice question is a question type where respondents are provided with a number of answers from which to choose the option or options that best reflect their opinion.
+A multiple-choice question is a question type where respondents are given a set of answers and choose the answer option or options that best reflect their opinion.
 Unlike open-ended questions, it provides a fixed set of answers that makes the analysis of responses more convenient and also makes the comparison of results easier.

 Here’s a multiple-choice question example: Which of the following social media platforms do you use most often?

-Respondents simply have to tick one option, which makes it easy to collect and analyze information about social media usage.
+Respondents simply have to select one answer option, which makes it easy to collect and analyze information about social media usage.

 Depending on the survey question types and the kind of responses you want, multiple-choice questions can be displayed in different formats.
-Picking the right format makes the survey easier to answer and simplifies data analysis.
+The answers you want to get from respondents determines the best format and multiple-choice options, making the survey easier to answer and simplifying data analysis.

-Your respondents see all the options and can select one answer by clicking a circle.
+Your respondents see all the answer options and can select only one answer by clicking a circle.

-When to use: Good for short lists where you want a clear choice.
+When to use: Good for short lists where you want one clear choice or best answer.

 Example: